In this article, we will cover all you need to know to understand astrophotography as a beginner.

 Photographing the Moon and the Sun is known, respectively, as lunar astrophotography and solar astrophotography.

 The most common way of doing this is with a DSLR or mirrorless camera and a telephoto lens that allows you to zoom in to capture the details of these bodies.
-It can also be done with a telescope – with the telescope essentially taking the place of the zoom lens.
+It can also be done with a telescope and a CCD/CMOS camera – with the telescope essentially taking the place of the zoom lens.

 The moon makes a great and relatively easy object to shoot for astrophotography beginners since anyone can see and locate it and because it is so close (relatively) to the Earth.

-The moon goes through different phases throughout the month which offer different opportunities and occasionally there will be phenomena like the ‘blood moon’ (a total lunar eclipse).
+The moon goes through different phases throughout the month which offers different opportunities and occasionally there will be phenomena like the ‘blood moon’ (a total lunar eclipse).

 Solar photography is similar in such that the sun is no problem for anyone to locate in the sky, but requires strong filters because of the extreme brightness of the sun.
 Remember to never look directly at the sun through a camera, telescope or other such equipment.